Conditional Visibility for Form Fields via Conditional Block

 The field will be shown/hidden if the connected field contains some value.

-The connected field will be shown/hidden if the value of the target field is greater than the one you put in the Value to Compare field.
+The connected field will be shown/hidden if the value of the target field is greater than (or equal to) the one you put in the VALUE TO COMPARE textarea.

-If the value of the target field is lesser than the number you put to the Value to Compare text area, the connected field will be shown or hidden.
+If the value of the target field is less than (or equal to) the number you put in the VALUE TO COMPARE textarea, the connected field will be shown or hidden.

 Between